World War I Victory Medal (United States): Navy Battle Clasps

 Navy battle clasps were issued for naval service in support of Army operations and had identical names to the Army battle clasps.
 There was a slight variation of the criteria dates for the Navy battle clasps, as listed below.

 The Defensive Sector Clasp was also authorized for Navy personnel who had participated in naval combat but were not authorized a particular battle clasp.

 Navy Operational Clasps

-For sea-related war duty, the Navy issued the following operational clasps, which were worn on the World War I Victory Medal and inscribed with the name of the duty type which had been performed:
+For sea-related war duty, the Navy issued the following operational clasps, which were worn on the World War I Victory Medal and inscribed with the name of the duty type which had been performed.
+Clasps for Navy and Marine Corps personnel are rectangular bronze bars with a stylized rope border measuring 1/4 x 1 1/2 inches.

 Unlike the army, the navy only allowed one clasp of any type to be worn on the ribbon.
 Members of the marine or medical corps who served in France but was not eligible for a battle clasp would receive a bronze Maltese cross on their ribbons.